DOI10.47051/TSIY5285

 Figure 2: Distribution of Alopoglossus gorgonae in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Alopoglossus, which is derived from the Greeks words alopekia (=bare) and glossa (=tongue),10 refers to the tongue of lizards of this genus, which lacks scale-like papillae.1,11 The specific epithet gorgonae refers to Gorgon, one of three creatures and sisters in Greek mythology who are described as having hair made of living snakes that turned those who beheld them into stone.
+Etymology: The generic name Alopoglossus, which is derived from the Greek words alopekia (=bare) and glossa (=tongue),10 refers to the tongue of lizards of this genus, which lacks scale-like papillae.1,11 The specific epithet gorgonae refers to Gorgon, one of three creatures and sisters in Greek mythology who are described as having hair made of living snakes that turned those who beheld them into stone.
 It also refers to the type locality, Gorgona, an island in the Colombian Pacific Ocean.1

 See it in the wild: Gorgona Shade-Lizards are recorded rarely, no more than once every few months.
 In Ecuador, there are three reserves where individuals of Alopoglossus gorgonae have been found more than once: Bosque Privado El Jardín de los Sueños, Jama-Coaque Ecological Reserve, and Bilsa Biological Reserve.
 At these places, Gorgona Shade-Lizards can be found by digging in areas of thick damp leaf-litter or by turning over rocks and logs.